B0K1NG/DailyJavaScriptJourneys/ReadMe.md

 - **Hands-On Learning:** Each task focuses on improving practical coding skills and problem-solving abilities in JavaScript.

+- **Well-Commented Code:** Clear and concise comments accompany each task to make the learning process easier for both myself and any contributors.

 ## Under Construction 🚧

 This project will continue to grow as I learn more and tackle more advanced topics.
 Expect new challenges, improved solutions, and expanded documentation as I progress.